jensengroup/xyz2mol/README.md

 If the molecule is charged then the charge (q) must be supplied in the second line of the xyz file: charge=q=

-usage: type python "xyz2mol.py"
+usage: type "python xyz2mol.py"

-I still need to add code to handle B and special rules for carbon atom charges.
-Also, I only use 1 arbitrary start position when constructing the BO matrix (see Fig 1 in the paper).
+I only use 1 arbitrary start position when constructing the BO matrix (see Fig 1 in the paper).